ShrinathN/GarfDown/README.md

 # GarfDown
-A simple comic strip downloader for a certain orange colored canine Usage is pretty simple, just enter the date, month, and year to start the downloads from, and it will download every comic strip from that date to present.
+A simple comic strip downloader for a certain orange colored feline<br>
+Usage is pretty simple, just enter the date, month, and year to start the downloads from, and it will download every comic strip from that date to present.<br>

 ./gar.sh [date] [month] [year]